0cirius0/writeup/_posts/2020-06-12-mindgames.md

 Decrypted the examples given on site using <a href="https://www.dcode.fr/brainfuck-language">Dcode.fr</a>
 ![placeholder](/writeup/assets/img/mindgames/print.png "helloworld")

-The Brainfuck code translated into the python3 commands.
+The Brainfuck code translated into the python3 commands and those commands were executed.

 Created a payload of python reverse shell in Brainfuck language by using this <a href="https://copy.sh/brainfuck/text.html">Website</a>
 ```python3